Sienci-Labs/Resources/longmill/software/lm-software-explained.md

 ### 3. Machine Interface

-Coming through the CAM process and with g-code file in hand, the last step is to set up your machine and run your cutting instruction by using an <strong>Interface Software</strong>.
+Coming through the CAM process and with g-code file in hand, the last step is to set up your machine and run your cutting instruction by using an <b>Interface Software</b>.
 This software is run on your computer or laptop and allows you to:

 <ul>
   <li>manually move / jog each axis of the CNC</li>